 You can find your course selections and descriptions here together with links to the class timetables.

 Visit the What's in the program page to review your Newstep course options and link to faculty recommendations for undergraduate degrees.
 The faculty recommendations will help you align your Newstep study with future study goals so that you're well equipped for specific undergraduate programs.

-Information about the range and content of degree programs on offer at the University of Newcastle can be found in the Undergraduate Program Handbook.
+More information about the range and content of degree programs on offer at the University of Newcastle can be found via our degree finder.